MyEditorCool/editors/DevelopAnEditor.md

 {
   ...
   "myeditorcool": {
-    "entry": "", // string. path to your entry file.
+    "entry": "", // string.
+Path to your entry file.
-    "extension": "", // string|[string]. supported file extension,
+    "extension": "", // string|[string].
+Supported file extension.
+We suggest you create a unique extension.
+Myeditorcool use this field to find the right editor for opend file.
-    "readAsText": true, // bool, optional. where read content as text, "emptyContent": "", // string, optional. used by myeditor.cool to create new file.
+    "readAsText": true, // bool, optional.
+Where read content as text.
+    "emptyContent": "", // string, optional.
+Used by myeditor.cool to create new file.
   }
 }
 ```